DT42/darknet-numpy/README.md

 To prevent us from maintaining a diverged repo, we make numpy support as independent plugin w/o touching Darknet's source codes.

+Note: I will try to send merge request to upstream.
+If it is accepted, this repository will be retired.

 # How to Use

 ```